 Healthy eating can be a struggle, especially when there is so much information available online as well as fitness experts and nutritionists each with their own recommendations.
 You feel overwhelmed and sometimes you may think that a truly healthy lifestyle is unattainable.
 There is no need to go cold turkey; if you start small with a few changes, being healthy is sustainable and can become a way of life!
 So what are some small things we can do?

 Ditch the Coffee

-The science is a bit wishy washy washy when it comes to correlating acne with coffee; however it has been scientifically linked to an uptake in the body's natural stress response, which in turn can mess with hormones.
-I know our Founder Kiri has found her skin is more happy without coffee.
+The science is a bit wishy-washy when it comes to correlating acne with coffee; however it has been scientifically linked to an uptake in the body's natural stress response, which in turn can mess with hormones.
+I know our Founder Kiri has found her skin is happier without coffee.
 Try green tea and matcha instead.

 Drink Plenty of Water

 Drinking at least 8 glasses of water a day will help rid the body and skin of toxins.
 Many people often report that by increasing their water intake, their skin has a more radiant glow.
 While we don’t know of any scientific studies that have found a concrete link between drinking water and skin hydration, we all know that adequate consumption of water is a key component of overall health, so you’ve got nothing to lose!

 There is lots of information online about Intermittent Fasting.
 However, to lose weight and keep it off, you have to reduce the amount of calories you consume and increase the calories you burn through exercise.
 Skipping meals altogether can result in tiredness, may mean you miss out on essential nutrients and leads you to crave a quick sugar release from an unhealthy snack.